DragonRidersUnite/book/src/06-time-attack.md

 If any of our fire keys are pressed, the game is reset with `$gtk.reset` and the player can play again.

 The `return` line is _really_ important.
 It says, return out of the `#tick` method so that none of the code below runs.
-We don't want to have the dragon be moveable or for targets to spawn when it's game over.
+We don't want to have the dragon be movable or for targets to spawn when it's game over.
 So we eject early and only display the game over screen details.

 ![game over screen showing a score of 11 with text saying 'Fire to restart'](./img/c06-game-over.jpg)